MAT SHOP

 Test name: Neck Rotation Test

-Purpose: Assess cervical rotation ROM
+Purpose: Measure cervical rotation range of motion

-What it assesses: Ability to turn the head left and right
+Movement: Turning the head left and right

 What Is the Neck Rotation Test?